 a) Calculate how much electricity (kW) could theoretically be generated by the Ithaca Area WWTP if they were to install MFCs for electricity generation to destroy influent BOD.
-Assume all the electrons in the WW organic matter could be harnessed (transferal of the eeqs from the WW organics through an MFC circuit to O2 to form H2O) and that a 1 Volt voltage drop per electron could be attained.
+Assume all the electrons in the WW organic matter could be harnessed (transferal of the eeqs from the WW organics through an MFC circuit to O2 to form H2O) and that EACH ELECTRON goes through a 1 Volt voltage drop in the MFC circuit.
 SHOW all Work.

 NOTE:The Ithaca WWTP treats an average of 6.5 million gallons per day of wastewater.
 This WW corresponds to 7200 pounds (3273 kg) per day of BOD (biochemical oxygen demand).
+RECALL THAT ELECTRICAL POWER (WATTS) = I*V WHERE I is CURRENT with units of amps (1 amp = 1 COULOMBS PER SECOND)

+Current of electrons flowing through plant:

+I = F*eeq/second

+I=96400C/eeq *(7200 lbBOD/day) *(454 g/lb)*(day/86400 sec)*(1eeq/8g BOD)

+I= 455,890 C/s (amps)

+For an MFC assume direct electricity production

+Assuming a maximum of 1 V drop in an MFC,

+Pmax = 456 kW

 b) Why would this theoretical level never be reached?
 What are the potential drawbacks of applying MFCs to wastewater treatment?

+- Unproven technology

+- expensive catalyst materials

+- slower treatment efficiencies than activated sludge processes(less effective BOD treatment for same residence time)

+-inefficiencies in system (e.g. losses in circuit/culture)

 Problem 2 (20 points).

-For the salicylate monooxygenase (EC:1.14.13.1) of P. putida find its entry on the BRENDA enzyme database.
+For the salicylate monooxygenase (EC:1.14.13.1) of Pseudomanas sp. find its entry on the BRENDA enzyme database.

-(a) write out the full stoichiometry of the reaction it catalyzes.
+write out the full stoichiometry of the reaction it catalyzes with salicylate.

-(b) using parameters on the EC entry page write out a generalized kinetic rate expression for the disappearance of salicylic acid over time in a batch reactor in the presence of benzoate.
+using parameters on the EC entry page write out a generalized kinetic rate expression for the disappearance of salicylic acid over time in a batch reactor in the presence of benzoate.

+NOTE benzoate is a competitive inhibitor of salicylate. kcat or turnover rate (moles/mole/sec) are alternates for the specific max transformation rate by the enzyme

-(c) when benzoate and salicylate are both present at 0.1M, and NADH and O2 are both much greater than their respective Ks values, what is the specific salicylate utilization rate (mass/(L*time)?
-Assume a level of 50 mg (0.05 g) of enzyme per L.
+(c) when benzoate and salicylate are both present at 0.1M, and NADH and O2 are both much greater than their respective Ks values, what is the specific salicylate utilization rate (micromoles/(L*time)?
+Assume a level of 50 nanomoles (nano = 10-9) of enzyme per L. (== 2.6 mg enz/L)